 !!-CE-!!
 In accordance with CE Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces without tipping over.
 To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface.
-Then lower the lift bar to a horizontal orientation (see OPERATION: To TILT THE LOAD) and place a support under the lift bail.
+Then lower the lift bar to a horizontal orientation (see OPERATION: TO TILT THE LOAD) and place a support under the lift bail.
 However, see the Note immediately following.

 Note: Storing the lifter with its pad frame and lift bar in the horizontal orientation could damage the tilt actuator, if the lift bar is not supported.
-Avoid placing the lifter in this position; or if this is unavoidable, place a support under the lift bar.
+Avoid placing the lifter in this position; or if this is upported by a support update the lift bar.

+unavoidable, place a support under the lift bar.
 Also be sure to provide manual assistance to the tilt actuator when raising the lift bar to the vertical position (see ASSEMBLY).